TheLastRefuge/Jarcon/README.md

 ```

 ## Error Handling
 All uncaught exceptions thrown within callbacks passed to non-blocking methods are forwarded to the bound SLF4J logger.
-<br>Same for uncaught exceptions in event listeners, or any other internal threads for that matter.
+Same for uncaught exceptions in event listeners, or any other internal threads for that matter.
 If an exception was caused by the server, it is wrapped in an [`ErrorResponseException`](https://github.com/TheLastRefuge/Jarcon/blob/dev/src/main/java/gg/tlr/jarcon/core/ErrorResponseException.java) and potentially resolved to a [`FrostbiteError`](https://github.com/TheLastRefuge/Jarcon/blob/dev/src/main/java/gg/tlr/jarcon/frostbite/FrostbiteError.java).

-If you are running a modded server or discover undocumented frostbite errors, you may define additional ones like so:
+If you are running a modded server or discover undocumented frostbite errors, you may define new ones like so:
 ````java
 enum CustomError implements RemoteError {
     MY_MOD_ERROR("MyModError"),